cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

 - `CompareNodes` - to compare two node IDs and returns whether the first is "less than," "greater than," or "equal to" the second

 `main.go`
 For now, it contains local tests and no Docker tests yet.
+Tested with only 2 nodes.
 - `testPing` tests if:
     - Each node's HTTP server is running.
     - Each node responds the ping req with an HTTP 200 status to indicate that it's alive.